Esther Wong: Life

 She closed the original "Madame Wong's" after a fire in 1985.
 She opened another venture, "Madame Wong's West" at 2900 Wilshire in Santa Monica, California in 1978 and it had a successful run before it closed in 1991.

 The original "Madame Wong's" unofficially reopened for a brief period in 2009/2010, when Ben Kramer, Stuart Friedel, and Rob Cudd, who were living in an apartment that now occupies the premises, hosted concerts in their living room, using the name Madame Wong's in homage to the original venue.
 Acts that year included Devendra Banhart, Vampire Weekend's secret 2009 Halloween show, The Answering Machine, Wavves, Smith Westerns, Jounce, Pearl Harbor and the Explosions, Backbiter, Salvador Santana, The Growlers, Harlem, and others.

-Esther Wong died from emphysema and lung cancer on August 14, 2005, in Los Angeles, only a day after her 88th birthday.
-She was survived by her second husband, Harry Wong, two children, Frank Wong and Melinda Braun, six grandchildren, and four great-grandchildren.
+Esther Wong died from emphysema and lung cancer on August 14, 2005, in Los Angeles, aged 88.
+She was survived by her second husband, Harry Wong, two children, six grandchildren, and four great-grandchildren.